SemanticMediaWiki/SemanticMediaWiki/docs/examples/register.custom.constraint.md

 ## Other examples

-For example, when implementing a `start_end_constraint` with a `greater_than` identifier, the `greater_than` property may expect an array where assigned and registered class is responsible for interpreting what `greater_than` means in the context of the given array.
+For example, when implementing `custom_constraint` with a `start_end_constraint` that contains `greater_than` condition, the `greater_than` property may expect an array and the registered class for `start_end_constraint` has to interpret what `greater_than` means in the context of the given array.
 It could be defined as "the first element (e.g. property `Event end`) needs to be greater than the second element (e.g. property `Event start`)" but that is up to the implementing class to decide and has nothing to do with Semantic MediaWiki.

 ```json